 Let's look at some steps you can take to further minimize your odds of being victimized in the boondocks and make you feel safer:

 Alarm system or animal.
 Place a sticker on your RV to indicate that an alarm system or guard dog is contained in your rig.
 Better yet, install a 12 volt alarm or take Fido RVing with you.
-A dog makes a great alarm system and no criminal, or human being in general, wants to be bitten by one.
+A dog makes a great alarm system for your travel trailer or 5th wheel, and no criminal, or human being in general, wants to be bitten by one.